Islam in India: Demographics

 Muslims represent a majority of the local population in Lakshadweep (96.2%) and Jammu and Kashmir (68.3%).
 The largest concentration – about 47% of all Muslims in India, live in the three states of Uttar Pradesh, West Bengal, and Bihar.
 High concentrations of Muslims are also found in the states of Andhra Pradesh, Assam, Delhi, Gujarat, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Rajasthan, Tamil Nadu, Telangana, Tripura, and Uttarakhand.

 Percentage by states

-As of 2021, Muslims comprise the majority of the population in the only Indian state of Jammu and Kashmir and in a Union territory Lakshadweep.
+As of 2021, Muslims comprise the majority of the population in the only Indian union territory of Jammu and Kashmir and in a Union territory Lakshadweep.
 In 110 minority-concentrated districts, at least a fifth of the population are Muslim.